 Impaired Truck Driving

 Commercial trucking companies are required to follow Federal Motor Carrier Safety Administration policies on drug and alcohol testing.
-These rules require trucking companies to test drivers for drug or alcohol before hiring them and after an accident.
+These rules require trucking companies to test drivers for drugs or alcohol before hiring them and after an accident.
 They also mandate policies on how to return a truck driver to service after he or she has violated a Department of Transportation alcohol regulation.

 Between inattention and external distractions, 27% of truck accidents were affected by distracted driving.
 Commercial truck drivers must often travel long distances and may get bored, turning to cell phones, music, GPS systems, and other distractions to keep them entertained.
 However, these distractions can make the truck driver lose focus on the important task in front of him or her.
 Distracted driving by commercial truckers is associated with one of the riskiest behaviors, according to the study.